Couple hacked to death on suspicion of practising sorcery in Odisha | Law-Order

 - India

-A 45-year-old man and his wife were hacked to death by unidentified miscreants in Odisha’s Keonjhar district with the police claiming that the double murder was committed on suspicion that they practised witchcraft, an official said on Sunday.
+A 45-year-old man and his wife were hacked to death by unidentified persons in Odisha's Keonjhar district with the police claiming that the double murder was committed on suspicion that they practised witchcraft, an official said.

 Their bodies were found in a pool of blood outside their house in Rasool Jhumukipatiya Sahi village under Daitari police station on Sunday morning.